 Surfing is a popular sport here, as are kiteboarding and windsurfing.
-There are numerous vendors offering rentals of water sports equipment, as well as shade umbrellas and chairs.
+There are numerous vendors offering water sports equipment rentals, as well as shade umbrellas and chairs.
 During the high season, tourists will also find a good variety of street vendors selling everything from ice cream to sunblock.

-Zebrugge is not just a beach town - it is also an important harbor for both fishing and trade.
+Zebrugge is not just a beach town—it is also an important harbor for both fishing and trade.
 One of the joys of visiting Zebrugge is watching the flotilla of fishing boats return to the port each morning.
-After the colorful boats dock, walk to the auction hall where the fishermen sell the day's catch.
-This is one of the largest fish markets in Europe.
+After the colorful boats dock, walk to the auction hall where the fishermen sell the day's catch, which is one of the largest fish markets in Europe.

 If you like sweet more than salty, make your way to the local chocolate factory, P&J Chocolates-a Belgian, where you can get a tour and plenty of fine goodies to take home.

+What's Nearby?
 The Seafront Maritime Theme Park also delves into the port's history, as well as its cultural traditions surrounding the fishing industry.
 "Operation North Sea" is an interactive exhibit for all ages that explores the Battle of the Scheldt in 1955-45, and there are numerous hands-on exhibits for kids.
 The Marine Park is closed for renovations during early 2023, but is scheduled to re-open in time for the summer beach season.

 5. De Panne Beach

 Just south of this is the Nature Reserve of Westhoek, a stunning wetland area that includes kilometers of trails through dunes and grasslands.
-Visitors will see a great variety of migratory birds, as well as highland cattle.
+Here, you will see a great variety of migratory birds, as well as highland cattle.

 6. De Haan Beach

-While the main section of the beach has a patterned brick promenade that gives way directly to the sand, the western half of the beach is hidden from view by grassy dunes and has far fewer people.
+While the main section of the beach has a patterned brick promenade that gives way directly to the sand, the western half of the beach is hidden from view by grassy dunes.
 Access points are more limited, but the peace and quiet on this part of the beach is unparalleled.
 Those exploring this section should remember that swimming is not permitted without lifeguards present, so this is a better area for walking and sunbathing.

-The area around the beach is also lovely for exploring, and cycling is a popular activity along the scenic dunes.
+The area around the beach is also lovely for exploring, and cycling is a popular thing to do along the scenic dunes.
 There is also a very nice nature park, Duinbossen, which is near the beach and offers horseback riding as a way to explore its paths.

 7. Oostduinkerke Beach

-This is a popular beach for water sports, especially windsurfing, and visitors will find plenty of places to rent equipment for the day.
+This is a popular beach for water sports, especially windsurfing, and you will find plenty of places to rent equipment for the day.

 Oostduinkerke is also known for its long-standing local fishing traditions, unique because the fishermen do their jobs on horseback.
 While in town, be sure to sample the fresh catch.